-- BMM.HS.22.3.a Describe and explain the use of different forms of financial exchange (e.g., cash, credit, debit, electronic funds transfer, and other emerging payment forms, etc.) from a local, national, and global consumer perspective. - BMM.HS.22.3.b Explain legal and ethical responsibilities associated with financial exchanges. - BMM.HS.22.3.c Identify the structure and functions of the Federal Reserve System and how it facilitates the functions of money. - BMM.HS.22.3.d Distinguish between the various types of financial institutions and the basic products and services provided and evaluate each for related costs and fees. - BMM.HS.22.3.e Compare and contrast types of checking and savings accounts and the forms of financial exchange. - BMM.HS.22.3.f Analyze privacy and security issues associated with financial exchanges (e.g. cash transfers, electronic payments, mobile payments, online and traditional banking, etc.)
+- BMM.HS.22.3.b Explain legal and ethical responsibilities associated with financial exchanges. - BMM.HS.22.3.c Identify the structure and functions of the Federal Reserve System and how it facilitates the functions of money. - BMM.HS.22.3.d Distinguish between the various types of financial institutions and the basic products and services provided and evaluate each for related costs and fees. - BMM.HS.22.3.e Compare and contrast types of checking and savings accounts and the forms of financial exchange. - BMM.HS.22.3.f Analyze privacy and security issues associated with financial exchanges (e.g. cash transfers, electronic payments, mobile payments, online and traditional banking, etc.)